selhorn/f5-openstack-docs/docs/lbaas/lbaas-quick-start.rst

 - See the :ref:`Coding Example` for the commands to use to configure basic load balancing via the Neutron CLI.
 - See :ref:`F5 LBaaSv2 to BIG-IP Configuration Mapping` to discover what the F5 agent configures on the BIG-IP.

+.. rubric:: Footnotes
+.. [#licensing] You need a Better or Best license if you plan to use GRE or VxLAN tunnels in an L2/L3-adjacent under-the-cloud deployment.

 .. _license: https://f5.com/products/how-to-buy/simplified-licensing
 .. _OpenStack Networking Concepts: http://docs.openstack.org/liberty/networking-guide/